cfields3/projects/PackProducer/README.md

 ## Final Project Report

-  ### What works (features)
-  At this point, all major features of the PWA are functioning correctly.
-A user is able to authenticate using jwt, create posts, edit posts, delete posts, explore other posts, view account information, edit account information, message other users, view users' messages, and view a simplified dashboard of a user's recent messages and posts.
-This has all been implemented using responsive design, following a mobile-first design pattern with an updated user interface on the frontend from the previous milestone.

-  ### What doesn't work (known issues)
-  At the time of submission, it is known that the method of caching being used is not ideal for the PWA.
-It would be much more ideal to use Network-First Caching (we are currently using Cache-First), or some kind of blend between the two.
-This is because there is lots of dynamic content that should be updated on every network request, namely the messaging system.
-Due to time constraints and lack of group participation, this item was not completed.

-  ### Authentication and Authorization Process
-  The authentication process has been slightly modified from the previous milestone in order to allow a user to log in properly.
-There were a couple issues in the method of creating a jwt made in the last milestone, and I have shifted to using the jwt library to reduce error and this has resolved those issues.
-Like the last milestone, we have a TokenMiddleware that allows for authentication protection on most api endpoints, and ensures that only authenticated users are accessing those endpoints.
-Our middleware uses the HMAC-SHA256 algorithm.
-We are storing this data in a cookie, in which both this cookie and jwt expire after the same amount of time (for consistency, we do not desire any custom behavior here).

   ### List of Pages
   Page       | Route                              | Description/How to get there
   ---------- | ---------------------------------- | ---------